aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The provenance graph was the concept that clicked most clearly.
 Every input, output, and calculation is stored permanently and linked together, to produce a complete record of how every result was obtained.
 When I ran `verdi node graph generate` and saw the WorkChain laid out visually, inputs flowing in, processes running, outputs coming back, it gave me a much more concrete picture of what the Analysis Agent will be querying.
-I also went through `PwBaseWorkChain` and `pw.relax`, some of the target Quantum ESPRESSO workflows of the project.
+I also went through the `PwBaseWorkChain` and `pw.relax`, some of the target Quantum ESPRESSO workflows of the project.

 On the communication side: I joined the AiiDA Slack workspace, attended the biweekly team meeting, and met with the mentors and development team.
 The team is small and technically sharp.